docker/docs/content/faq/security/general.md

 ### How does Docker distinguish between employee users and contractor users?

-Organizations set up in Docker use verified domains and any team member with an email domain other than what's verified is noted as a "Guest" in that org.
+Organizations set up in Docker use verified domains and any team member with an email domain other than what's verified is noted as a "Guest" in that organization.

 ### How long are Docker Hub logs available?

 Docker provides various types of audit logs and log retention varies.
-For example, Hub Activity logs are available for 90 days.
+For example, Docker Hub Activity logs are available for 90 days.
 You are responsible for exporting logs or setting up drivers to their own internal systems.

 ### Can I export a list of all users with their assigned roles and privileges and if so, in what format?